IdahoAgStats/wave/content/homepage/data-usage-policy.md

 header_menu: false
 ---

 All data associated with this project are owned by the respective institutions that generated the data.
 Data may be downloaded and used free of charge.
-Any usage of the data must acknowledge the source of these data and must follow all terms of the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html" target="_blank">GNU General Public License, v3 (GPL3) license</a>.
+Any usage of the data must acknowledge the source of these data and must follow all terms of the {{<extlink text="GNU General Public License, v3 (GPL3) license" href="https://www.gnu.org/licenses/gpl-3.0.en.html">}}.

 ----------